When is the Real Insurance Sydney Harbour 10k & 5k?

 Can I have my race bib posted?

 You can opt to have your race bib sent to you for $8.95.
-The postage option will not be available after 17 October due to packing requirements and to ensure that they will arrive well before the race day.
+Standard postage will be available until the 18th November.
+Express postage will be available until the 28th November due to packing requirements and to ensure that they will arrive well before the race day.

 The event organiser is not responsible for undelivered or lost race bibs due to incorrect/incomplete addresses provided.
 To double check or update your address, please login to your dashboard.